oracle/centos2ol/README.md

 ## Usage

-1. Login to your CentOS Linux 6, 7 or 8 instance as a user who has `sudo` privileges.
+1. Login to your CentOS Linux 6, 7 or 8 or Rocky Linux 8 or 9 instance as a user who has `sudo` privileges.
 1. Either clone this repository or download the [`centos2ol.sh`][3] script.
 1. Run `sudo bash centos2ol.sh` to switch your CentOS instance to Oracle Linux.